Western countries have been pioneering the pet service industry for some time now.

 With funding from Vision Technology Consulting, the app (available for both iOS and Android) was first tested in pet friendly areas such as the United States, United Kingdom, and Singapore.
 After receiving an encouraging number of sitters signing up, the team decided to bring it over to Malaysia.

-“Our investor and group CEO also lost his pet due to infections picked up from a pet boarding hotel in Shah Alam, resulting in the death of his pet,” shared Khoo Han Wei from PetBacker.
+“Our investor and group CEO also lost his pet due to infections picked up from a pet boarding hotel, resulting in the death of his pet,” shared Khoo Han Wei from PetBacker.

 So as you can tell, their collective mission to cultivate a culture where pet lovers can gather and take care of one another is a personal one.